 - Understand the importance of healthcare equity

-- Gain knowledge and skills to work effectively in underserved communities
+- Gain knowledge and clinical skills to work effectively in underserved communities

 - Integrate evidence-based medicine into learning

 - Build leadership skills for medical education and community service